-• Quantitative validation study in which the ACE model predictions are compared to available observational data collected during the 2018-2019 summer seasons at Drew Point, Alaska (2.5D slice + 3D).

-Further calibration and sensitivity studies using a range of environmental, geomorphological and numerical parameters.
+- Quantitative validation study in which the ACE model predictions are compared to available observational data collected during the 2018-2019 summer seasons at Drew Point, Alaska (2.5D slice + 3D). - Testing/tuning of ACE thermo-denudation simulation capabilities. - Further calibration and sensitivity studies using a range of environmental, geomorphological and numerical parameters for thermo-mechanical model. - Manuscript on above work is in preparation.